 But it’s not all off-limits.
 You can pack smaller sports items like roller skates, rollerblades, fishing poles, and tennis rackets in your carry-on.
 Ice skates are also allowed, although this sometimes depends on the discretion of the airport security agent.
 A good tip is to pack them in shoe travel bags as an extra precaution, according to Travelpro.

-Just remember, while you can bring balls for various sports in your carry-on, items like baseball bats, golf clubs, and hockey sticks must go in your checked baggage.
-If you’re into cycling, bicycles are sometimes allowed on flights, but policies vary by airline, so it’s best to check with them beforehand.
+Also, items like baseball bats, golf clubs, and hockey sticks must go in your checked baggage.
+Bicycles are sometimes allowed on flights, but policies vary by airline, so it’s best to check with them beforehand.

 The TSA specifies that firearms must be in a locked hard-sided container in your checked baggage.
 For ammunition, it should be securely packed in boxes or other packaging designed for ammo.
 Always check with your airline for any specific rules, limitations, or fees related to checking firearms.

-Let’s talk about items that are an absolute no on planes – explosive materials.
+Explosive materials are an absolute no on planes.
 This includes things like blasting caps, dynamite, fireworks, flares, hand grenades, plastic explosives, and even replicas of these items.
-It’s pretty straightforward: you cannot bring any of these, neither in your carry-on nor in your checked luggage.
+You cannot bring any of these, neither in your carry-on nor in your checked luggage.
 They pose a serious safety risk, and as such, are strictly prohibited on all commercial passenger aircraft.

-Moving on to chemicals – there are several everyday items that you might not realize are classified as hazardous when it comes to air travel.
 Items like chlorine, bleach, spillable batteries, spray paint, fertilizers, and tear gas are not allowed on flights.
 This applies to both your carry-on and checked luggage.
-Even something as common as a fire extinguisher falls under this category.
-So, it’s a clear no for these items when you’re packing for a flight.

 Flammable items are another category where the rules are quite strict.
 This includes aerosol cans (except for limited quantities of personal care items that are 3.4 ounces or less), butane, fuels, gasoline, gas torches, lighter fluid, strike-anywhere matches, flammable paints, turpentine, paint thinner, and various types of lighters, like arc, plasma, electronic, and E-lighters.
 Also, replicas of incendiaries are not permitted.